AwesomesauceLabs/piglet-manual/index.md

   ]
 }
 ```
-: Example edits to a `Packages/manifest.json` file, in order to add
+: Example edits to `Packages/manifest.json` in order to install
-the DracoUnity 1.4.0 package.
-After adding the highlighted text,
+DracoUnity 1.4.0.
+After adding the highlighted text, restart Unity to
-close and reopen Unity in order to install the DracoUnity package into
-your project.
+install the package.

-### Preprocessing glTF Files {#draco-preprocessing-gltf-files}
+### Draco-compressing Your glTF Files

 Most glTF files store their meshes in standard uncompressed form.
 To Draco-compress
 your glTF files, I recommend using the  [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html) command line tool.